krateoplatformops-archive/krateo-template-microservice/README.md

 </div>
 <br/>

-If you dont override the value in `template.yaml` file, the microservice default url is this: https://microsvc.krateoplatformops.io .
+If you dont override the `Expose application` widget values in `template.yaml` file, the microservice default url is this: https://microsvc.krateoplatformops.io .

 The microservice also implement a prometheus exporter: https://microsvc.krateoplatformops.io/metrics .